nithesh-shetty9/nithesh-shetty9/README.md

 # 💫 About Me:
 Hi, I'm Nithesh Shetty, an engineering student with a strong passion for software development and technology.
 I have a solid foundation in HTML, CSS, JavaScript, Java, and Data Structures & Algorithms.
 My goal is to become a Full Stack and AI Developer by mastering modern web technologies, the MERN stack, and artificial intelligence.
 I enjoy solving challenging problems, learning new technologies, and building real-world applications that enhance my development skills.
-I am a quick learner, self-motivated, and always eager to explore innovative ideas and continuously improve as a developer.
+I am a quick learner, self-motivated, and always eager to explore innovative ideas and continuously improve as a developer

 ## 🌐 Socials: